kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

  - Develop a Dataflow (Gen2) for data ingestion and specify a data destination.
  - Integrate the Dataflow into a pipeline.

-### You have successfully completed the lab , Proceed with next lab.
+### You have successfully completed the lab.
+To continue, please click on "Next" to proceed to the next lab.